Moesh-zz/Monster-Kids/README.md

 ## Acknowledgments

-* Thanks to Marc Watson, who greenlit the project
+* Thanks to [Marc Watson](http://twitter.com/Marc_IRL), who greenlit the project
+* [Adrian Brightmoore](https://twitter.com/abrightmoore), who made the MCEdit filters used as a base for this project.
-* Thanks to shadekirby, vilder50, and every other builder who hopped into work on an early draft of moeshmk1
+* Thanks to [shadekirby](https://twitter.com/shadekirby321), [vilder50](https://twitter.com/vilder50), and every other builder who hopped into work on an early draft of moeshmk1
 * Thank you to the Realms map makers who helped test and polish this project